dhairya-2004/interview-catalyst/README.md

 # Interview Catalyst using Crowdsourcing

 ## Overview
-This repository contains the project "Interview Catalyst using Crowdsourcing Method," developed by Jash Asmani as part of their BTech-IT Sem VI curriculum at Dharmsinh Desai University.
+This repository contains the project "Interview Catalyst using Crowdsourcing Method," developed by Jash Asmani and Dhairya Bhatt as part of their BTech-IT Sem VI curriculum at Dharmsinh Desai University.
 The project aims to enhance the interview process through crowdsourcing, providing a platform that leverages collective intelligence for improved candidate assessment.

 ## Key Features
 - User-Friendly UI